Indonesia and the Netherlands

-The current 2025-2028 policy is essentially a continuation of the period 2021-2024, as reflected by its goals:
+The Netherlands Embassy’s focus for the 2025-2028 policy period continues to build on the foundation laid during 2021-2024, as reflected by its goals:

 - Developing (young) Dutch top talent in the field of art and culture and offering these artists an international stage, including at Erasmus Huis.